wo3kie/server/README.md

 - core - basic framework to create server, connection and task
 - examples
     - chat - server for chatting
-    - client_console - line based client, use it with: chat, echo
+    - client_console - line based client, use it together with: chat, echo
-    - client_sign - simple client to work with sign server.
+    - client_sign - simple client to work with signing server.
 It allows you to sign a file, get public key from server and offline - verification of signature
     - pem - directory with public/private keys and certificates
-    - sign - server for signing a message, use it with client_sign.
-It allows you to sign a message and get public key
+    - sign - server for signing a message, use it together with client_sign.
+It allows you to sign a message and get a public key
-- ext - contains extension for server
+- ext - contains extensions for a server
-    - broadcast - send message for everyone
+    - broadcast - send a message for everyone
-    - log - print message on server's console
+    - log - print a message on server's console
-    - state - make data in server shared betwee all connections
+    - state - make data in server shared between all connections
-    - unicast - first set id for a connection and then sent a message to one connection with that id
+    - unicast - initially set an id for a connection and then sent a message to a connection identifying it by id
-- tutorial - an example how to create server
+- tutorial - an example how to create a server